Sigil-Ebook/Sigil/docs/Building_on_Linux_with_Qt6.md

 >`sudo pacman -S`

 from here on out.
 You'll have to forgive me for not knowing all the yum/emerge equivalents.
-It's not a slight--I can assure you.
+It's not a slight&#150;I can assure you.

 ## <a name="gcc"/>Linux Build Environment
 On Arch-type systems you can use: